filip-769/searchbit/README.md

 # Searchbit
 Searchbit is a meta search engine inspired by Searx.

-## Official instance
-I plan to host one, probably hosted on opeNode.io.

 ## Installation
 You need nodejs >= 18 to run Searchbit.